 The process of copyrighting your music is easier than you might imagine and has its advantages in protecting the music you've created.
 For example, a copyright is a public record that proves your ownership of the music.
 With copyright, if someone uses your music without paying or crediting you, you can sue for compensation and lawyers' fees.
 And registered copyright gives you the right to register your work with U.S. Customs to avoid having illegal copies of your work imported into the United States.

-How Are Copyrights, Patents, and Trademarks Different from One Another?
+How Do Copyrights, Patents, and Trademarks Differ?

 It's worth noting that copyrighting your music is only one step in protecting your work.
 For instance, registering your works with a PRO (performance rights organization) is also important.
 You also need to know that copyrighting your music isn't the same as getting a patent or a trademark.

 In the United States, copyright protects "original works of authorship," including musical, literary, and artistic creations such as songs and albums.
 A patent, meanwhile, protects inventions.
 If you invented a new form of musical instrument, for example, you might consider getting a patent for it, but a song doesn't qualify.
-And a trademark is a recognizable symbol, word or words, such as a brand name — again, music isn't covered.
+And a trademark is a recognizable symbol, word or words, such as a brand name, but again, music isn't covered.

-Patent and trademark aren't interchangeable with copyright — they're three different legal concepts.
+Patent and trademark aren't interchangeable with copyright—they're three different legal concepts.
 To protect your music, you should copyright it.

 How to Copyright Your Music

 Copyrighting your music isn't hard or expensive.
 It's simply a matter of filling out some paperwork, either digitally or on paper, and submitting your claim.
 Note that the process described here applies to U.S. copyrights; the process differs in other countries.